-In addition, the departments of Neurology, Psychology, and Psychiatry are now providing clinical consultative services for people on the spectrum.
+In addition, the departments of Neurology, Psychology, and Psychiatry and Behavioral Health, are now providing clinical consultative services for people on the spectrum.
 The Center for Autism Spectrum Disorders Clinic can provide evaluations, medical management, social skills training, and school consultations among other services.

 Paul Mitrani, MD, PhD, and Karen Sproul speak with News 12 about autism spectrum disorder